-Regardless of whether you are pruning in your garden or merely gathering firewood, a manual hand-controlled chainsaw is the most economical device you can use.
+Whether you are pruning in your garden or merely gathering firewood, a manual hand-controlled chainsaw is the most economical device you can use.

 Otherwise called a pocket or compact chainsaw, these infants can assist you with completing light jobs.
 How rapidly you complete it relies upon your arm quality.

 The issue with manual saws is that they can break without any problem.
 Therefore, I recommend you always have a spare with you.
-Furthermore, you should ensure that your saw is sharpened, so I also suggest purchasing a decent sharpener.
+Furthermore, you should ensure that your saw is sharpened, so I suggest purchasing a decent sharpener.